Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 3. What criteria are used to define mosaics?
 What is the naming convention?

 Unlike visits, which are defined by the HST scheduling process and do not change, the definition of mosaics can change as more data are obtained in the same region of the sky.
 The definition of mosaics is based on "pointings", or groupings of image data that mutually overlap to cover a connected area of the sky.
-Pointings are instrument-specific; for simplicity, at this time they are identified by a single number.
-For this preliminary release, additional constraints have been imposed to simplify the processing: the data must be taken within a 4-month interval, individual visits must contain enough images to ensure that cosmic-ray identification can be carried out on for each visit separately, and all exposures must overlap each other to simplify the alignment.

 4. What steps are taken to produce the mosaics?
 What files are available?

+The "More..." button exposes a list of all the exposures used in producing the mosaic for that filter.
 The button "Show all NN associated files", exposed in the "More..." view, gives access to other ancillary files produced during processing.
-These include the combined files for each filter and visit, as well as scaled jpg files used for quicker visualizationof the results.
+These include the combined files for each filter and visit, as well as scaled JPEG files used for previews.

 5. What is the astrometric and photometric accuracy that can be expected for mosaics?